Getting Organized for the New Year

 Since September, I have had four students move and three new students arrive.
 Unfortunately, this is the trend at our school.
 To help me from panicking whenever I see that blue note on my teacher mailbox that symbolizes “New Student Arrival,” I have made up extra new student packs.
 This is just a plastic bag with all the basics my students use during the week, such as poetry books, writing notebooks, math journals, name tags, and cubbie labels.
 From now on, when I am preparing a class set of these weekly items, I will make a few extra for the New Arrival Bags.
 Then when I see that blue note, I will be able to take a breath and relax, knowing that everything I need is in one place.

 I hope you have found my newest organizational items useful in kick-starting your new year.
-Be sure to read this month's Scholastic newsletter for more great ideas for staying organized in the New Year.
+Be sure to look for the latest Scholastic Month by Month for more great ideas for staying organized in the new year.